 Regardless of your niche or your budget, your approach should include both software marketing online and offline, as well as both inbound and outbound marketing.

 In fact, most small companies are likely to see more impact for their money from inbound web software marketing.
 Of course, any marketing tactics must be only one piece of your larger software marketing plan and strategy.

 What are some good, economical avenues for your software marketing and advertising?
 Below is my list for “offline” marketing (web software marketing strategies are covered in another article):

 Creating a tagline is free, and if it's a good one it can do a lot of selling and marketing for you.
+First, you need to know what your Unique Selling Proposition (USP) is to your target customers.
 Here are some tips for writing a compelling software tagline.
 You can use your tagline on your business card, email signature, mail pieces and marketing literature: anywhere that target customers might see it.